-With the SAP’s new offering SAP Cloud Platform ABAP Environment (see the announcement blog and what’s new in 2019 blog from Harald Kuck) ABAP developers are now able to make use of their existing ABAP know-how to develop and run ABAP applications in SAP Cloud Platform.
+With the SAP’s offering SAP Business Technology Platform (BTP) ABAP Environment – formerly known as SAP Cloud Platform ABAP Environment – (see the announcement blog and what’s new in 2019 blog from Harald Kuck) ABAP developers are now able to make use of their existing ABAP know-how to develop and run ABAP applications in SAP BTP.

 Now imagine the following situation.
-You are a SAP customer or partner and want to adapt the new SAP’s offering SAP Cloud Platform ABAP Environment to develop and run ABAP applications in SAP Cloud Platform, and you have ABAP code in your ERP system, which you think would perfectly fit into the Cloud.
+You are a SAP customer or partner and want to adapt the new SAP’s offering SAP BTP ABAP Environment to develop and run ABAP applications in SAP BTP, and you have ABAP code in your ERP system, which you think would perfectly fit into the Cloud.
 In this way you want reuse your existing on-premise ABAP assets in the Cloud.
-How to find out which adaptations are necessary to run your ABAP code in the SAP Cloud Platform ABAP Environment?
+How to find out which adaptations are necessary to run your ABAP code in the SAP BTP ABAP Environment?

 The answer is pretty simple, and the SAP tool is well-known: you can use ABAP Test Cockpit (ATC), which you (hopefully) broadly use in your on-premise landscape for static quality assurance or within your SAP S/4HANA conversion project.